1. Resources

 Conclusion

 Buildkite is a CI/CD tool that balances power and flexibility.
 Its hybrid architecture gives you security and control where you need it while reducing the burden of managing a control panel.
-You can also use hosted agents for a fully managed experience.
+Buildkite hosted agents give you the opportunity to have a fully managed experience.
 The pipeline configuration and plugins are simple to read and can support complex workflows.

 Migrating from Jenkins to Buildkite provides a more flexible, scalable, and secure build infrastructure for your applications.